ILikeAI/AlwaysReddy/README.md

 ## OPENAI API TRANSCRIPTION EXAMPLE ##
 # TRANSCRIPTION_API = "openai"  # this will use the hosted openai api

-## Whisper X local transcription API EXAMPLE ##
+## Faster Whisper local transcription ###
-TRANSCRIPTION_API = "whisperx"  # local transcription!
+TRANSCRIPTION_API = "FasterWhisper" # this will use the local whisper model

+# Supported models:
-WHISPER_MODEL = "tiny"  # (tiny, base, small, medium, large) Turn this up to "base" if the transcription is too bad TRANSCRIPTION_LANGUAGE = "en"
+WHISPER_MODEL = "tiny.en" # If you prefer not to use english set it to "tiny", if the transcription quality is too low then set it to "base" but this will be a little slower
-WHISPER_BATCH_SIZE = 16
-WHISPER_MODEL_PATH = None  # you can point this to an existing model or leave it set to none

 ```

+Note: The default whisper model is english only, try setting WHISPER_MODEL to 'tiny' or 'base' for other languages

 ### How to swap servers or models
 To swap models open the config.py file and uncomment the sections for the API you want to use.
 For example this is how you would use Claude 3 sonnet, if you wanted to use LM studio you would comment out the Anthropic section and uncomment the LM studio section.